Join the Conversation

 Photos circa 1900

-Ironically, Catharine herself was not involved with the new home.
+Ironically, Catherine herself was not involved with the new home.
 She had been offered the position of manager but balked when the trustees refused to hire her husband Archibald Ewing to manage the farm.
 Ann Guthrie Brown became the first superintendent of the Children Home.
-Catharine and her husband moved to Marietta, where they operated a boarding house for college students.
-Still interested in aiding the needy, Catharine led the effort to establish the Washington County Woman's Home, a facility that provided a home for aging females.
-Catharine died on April 4, 1897, and was buried in Oak Grove Cemetery.
+Catherine and her husband moved to Marietta, where they operated a boarding house for college students.
+Still interested in aiding the needy, Catherine led the effort to establish the Washington County Woman's Home, a facility that provided a home for aging females.
+Catherine died on April 4, 1897, and was buried in Oak Grove Cemetery.

 Over the years successive Children’s Home superintendents, staff members, and trustees provided a safe home environment for “their” kids.
 Goals for each child went beyond basic care and included education and becoming useful citizens.
 The Century Review of Marietta publication noted: "...the entire premises are made as home-like as possible.
 Homes to good families are found for the children as fast as practicable and constant watch is kept over each to insure their proper treatment to the end that they may grow up to be useful citizens.
 The managers have constantly in view the real objects of the home and endeavor to make the children feel that this is a large family and true home...this home is an honor to the state and one in which the people of Washington County take pride."
 This may not have been a totally objective assessment, but it expressed the good intentions and reputation of the Children's Home over the generations.